Differences Between Classic Stream and Stream on SharePoint

 The table below shows the difference between Classic and New Stream.
 This list is likely to change frequently; OIT will update this page as more information becomes available.
 Check the bottom of the article to see the last updated date.

-Stream (Classic) vs Stream (on SharePoint)
+Stream (Classic) vs Stream (On SharePoint)

 Features Stream (Classic) Stream (on SharePoint)